ickemboi/netflix_shows_database/README.md

 Findings

-### Question 2: How many shows were added each year?
+### Qusetion 2 Number of Shows Released After 2000
+`
+SELECT COUNT(*) AS shows_after_2000
-`SELECT YEAR(date_added) AS year, COUNT(*) AS shows_added FROM netflix_titles
+FROM netflix_titles
-GROUP BY year
-ORDER BY year;`
+WHERE release_year > 2000;`

-Explanation: This query groups the shows by the year they were added to Netflix, counts the number of shows added each year, and orders the results chronologically.
+Explanation: This query counts the number of shows that were released after the year 2000.

 Findings:
+The number of shows released after 2000 is 92,